silas-inegbe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 echo Task 10- set mode of the file hello the same as ollehs mode Task 11- add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-Task 12- create a directory called my_dir with permissions 751 in the working directory
+Task 12- create a directory called my_dir with permissions 751 in the working directory Task 13- change the group owner to school for the file hello